Zazzzles/Reading/README.md

 # Reading
-A list of articles and other resources that I will be adding onto as I discover them
+A list of articles and other resources for reference

 ### Firebase ###